rapid7/insightconnect-workflows/workflows/Create_BMC_Incident_for_Top_Remediations_from_InsightVM/help.md

 # Requirements

 * An InsightVM instance that has run at least one scan.
-* A BMC Remedy ITSM 9.1.x server
+* BMC Remedy ITSM 9.1.x server.

 # Documentation